-Now that you’ve decided to start your garden, the next, and most obvious question is, what are you going to grow?
+Now that you’ve decided to start your garden, the next, and most obvious question is, what to grow?

 First and foremost, ask yourself what you like to eat – this may seem obvious, but I’ve heard of people who grow lots of peppers because they can… but they hate to eat them.
 Do you buy a lot of cucumbers or potatoes?
 Then you should probably plant a few of those.
 Use a lot of herbs in your cooking?
 Those are pretty easy to grow too.